salkaabi5210/pycharmexample/README.md

 # pycharmexample
-Example ro demonstarte usage of Git on Ubuntu.
+Example to demonstarte usage of Git on Ubuntu.